Juan-Jones/mediumish-theme-jekyll/_posts/2018-04-10-what-is-strategic-management.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title:  "What is Strategic Management"
-author: dejuan
+author: john
-categories: [ Strategic marketing ]
+categories: [ Strategizing ]
-image: assets/images/3.jpg
+image: assets/strategic-management.jpg
-beforetoc: "Markdown editor is a very powerful thing.
-In this article I'm going to show you what you can actually do with it, some tricks and tips while editing your post."
-toc: true
 ---

+Strategic management is more than just a business buzzword; it's an essential practice for organizations aiming to thrive in a competitive market.
+Companies that engage in strategic management are better equipped to foresee and respond to market changes, technological advancements, and shifts in consumer preferences.
+According to a survey by McKinsey & Company, 70% of executives say their companies could benefit significantly from strategic planning.

-## Introduction to Strategic Management
+## What is Strategic Management

 Strategic management is a process that involves identifying and enforcing your organizational business strategy.
 It comprises specifying organizational objectives, developing policies, and devising plans to achieve objectives.
 More importantly, it helps you gather resources to pursue the plan.